 By Krishna Kallakuri - January 7, 2019

-Data warehouse applications have been around since the late 1980’s, and their main purpose was simply to take raw data and turn it into a sensible format for businesses to identify trends, patterns historically.
+Data warehousing applications have been around since the late 1980’s, and their main purpose was simply to take raw data and turn it into a sensible format for businesses to identify trends, patterns historically.
 Over the years, the demands on data warehouses have changed dramatically due to fast evolving business needs such as real-time data processing, increase in data footprints, end user consumption, ad-hoc queries and frequent updates to the data warehouse during the business hours and list goes on and on.

 These dynamics certainly question sustainability and demands that we rethink the data warehouse.
 Data warehouse architecture can no longer be a stand-alone system.
 We must think purpose, placement, and positioning of the data warehouse in broader data architecture and how can we advance the data warehouses architectures to a whole new level.
 Can flash effect be the answer to these challenges?